JasonSome/cpmm-trading/hpc_files/instructions.md

-# Running the Code on Ginsburg
+# Running the Code on Ginsburg (Columbia University Affiliates)

 ## Logging In